Calauag: Economy

 Calauag has an agricultural-based economy.
-Most economic activity happens in Municipal Market and its vicinity.
+Most economic activity happens in the municipal market and its vicinity.
 Most agricultural products are coconut-based and followed by rice, corn, fish, crabs and other seafoods.
 It is currently classified as First class-municipality.

 Government

+Local government

-The mayor for the 2019–2022 term is Rosalina O. Visorde, wife of former Mayor Luisito S. Visorde.
-Leah Dela Cruz is the town's incoming vice mayor.
-Under the 1987 Constitution, The mayor is restricted to three consecutive terms with three years per term, although a mayor can be elected again after an interruption of one term.
-The mayor has the direct control of the departments while the Municipal Administrator is indirectly in charge of all departments of the Government while the Vice Mayor is in charge of the Municipal Council which consists of seven Councilors and one Municipal Sangguniang Kabataan/SK (Youth Council) Chairman and a President of Liga ng mga Barangay which are elected every three years and Municipal Administrator is appointed by the mayor.
+The mayor for the 2022-2025 term is Rosalina O. Visorde.
+Leah Dela Cruz is the town's incumbent vice mayor.
+Under the 1987 Constitution, the mayor is restricted to three consecutive terms with three years per term, although a mayor can be elected again after an interruption of term.
+The mayor has the direct control of the departments while the Municipal Administrator is indirectly in charge of all departments of the Municipal Government while the Vice Mayor is in charge of the Sangguniang Bayan (Municipal Council) which consists of seven Councilors and one Municipal Sangguniang Kabataan/SK (Youth Council) Chairman and one President of Liga ng mga Barangay (Barangay League) which are elected every three years and Municipal Administrator is appointed by the seating municipal mayor.

 Congressional and provincial legislators

-In the 18th Congress of the House of Representatives, Calauag is Represented by Helen Tan of the Fourth Congressional District of Quezon province.
-Representative Tan is now term-limited.
-The disputed barangays meanwhile are under First Congressional District of Camarines Norte, Represented by Josefina "Josie" B. Tallado.
-However, the disputed barangays still receive funds from some of the board members of Quezon Province.
+In the 19th Congress of the House of Representatives, Calauag is Represented by Keith Micah Tan of the 4th Congressional District of Quezon.
+The former disputed nine barangays are under Camarines Norte's 1st congressional district, Represented by Josefina "Josie" B. Tallado.

-In the Provincial Board, the 4th District of Quezon is represented by four incoming board members for the 2019–2022 term: Roderick "Derick" Magbuhos (NPC), Rhodora "Dhoray" Tan (NP) and Isaias Ubana II (NPC).